Do you know a Public Housing tenant or a Section 8 Housing Choice Voucher (HCVP) participant who is:

 The vast majority of families receiving housing assistance from the PHA and HCVP landlords are honest and follow program rules.
 Regardless, the PHA is committed to the integrity and effectiveness of its housing programs and operations.
 This includes preventing, detecting and prosecuting waste, fraud and abuse when it does happen – including by using tips, whether self-identified or anonymous.

 Help keep the money where it belongs--assisting families in need who meet program qualifications.
 You should report incidences of fraud promptly while the facts are still fresh in your mind.
-The PHA’s Fraud Hot-Line at (401) 721-6044 and PHA’s Report Fraud Form are each confidential ways to report fraud.
+Please use the PHA’s Report Fraud Form ; it's a confidential way to report fraud.
 Provide as much information as you can.
 Describe what happened in detail.
 Around what dates did you notice the suspect activity?
 Are there documents that support your claim (such as a side contract between the owner and tenant, a phone bill proving residence at another location, etc.)?
 Also, it's very helpful if you have the names and contact information of people willing to talk to an investigator.

 You don’t have to give us your name.
 Even if you do, it will be kept confidential.